Non-AIDS Kaposi sarcoma

-There is an aggressive endemic form in equatorial black Africans that is also unrelated to AIDS.
+There is an aggressive endemic form in equatorial black African individuals that is also unrelated to AIDS.
 Areas of highest prevalence include Uganda, the Congo Republic, Zambia, and Congo (Brazzaville).
 Systemic lesions are particularly prevalent in this form.
 The male-to-female ratio is nearly equal among children but increases with age.

-Iatrogenic KS is the result of long-term systemic immunosuppression and is common in transplant recipients, especially renal.
+Iatrogenic KS is the result of long-term systemic immunosuppression and is common in organ transplant recipients, especially renal.
 It may resolve when immunosuppressive medications are discontinued.
+This variant is mostly limited to the skin, with infrequent visceral involvement.

 C46.0 – Kaposi's sarcoma of skin